croessner/nauthilus-website/docs/configuration/auth-policy.md

 There is no separate policy root.
 The supported configuration surface is `auth.policy`.
 The built-in default policy set is named `standard_auth`.
 When no custom policy rules are configured, `standard_auth` preserves the default Nauthilus authentication behavior through the same policy engine.

+The presence of an `auth.policy` block does not by itself make a custom policy authoritative.
+A custom policy takes production authority only when the compiled request plan contains at least one matching rule from `auth.policy.policies` for the current operation and stage.
+The decision boundary is therefore the `policies` list, not the mere existence of `auth.policy`, `checks`, `sets`, `registry_scripts`, or `default_policy`.

 Lua environment and subject sources define script entries.
 Their execution operation, auth-state guard, and start order are defined by `auth.policy.checks`.

 `checks` and `policies` have separate authority boundaries.
 You may configure checks only to control fact collection, Lua script operation scope, auth-state guards, and start order while `standard_auth` remains the decision authority.
 A stage and operation become custom-authoritative only when matching rules exist in `auth.policy.policies`.

+`standard_auth` is not automatically merged into a custom rule list for the same operation and stage.
+In `mode: enforce`, a matching custom stage plan owns that stage.
+Stages without matching custom rules still use `standard_auth`.
+For example, a custom `auth_decision` rule can own the final password-auth decision while `pre_auth` still uses `standard_auth` for brute-force, TLS, relay-domain, RBL, and Lua environment behavior.

+If both `default_policy: standard_auth` and custom `policies` are configured, that is valid and expected. `default_policy` names the built-in fallback/default set; `policies` declares the custom rules that may override it for their own operation and stage.
+The key name is `default_policy`; misspellings such as `default_poicy` are rejected as unsupported configuration keys.

 ## Root Shape